IrisShaders/ShaderDoc/directives/block.properties.md

 #### Example

 ```
-# Disable clouds with this shader pack
+# Change Stone To A Translucent Block
-clouds=fancy
+layer.translucent=stone
 ```

 #### Default

 No change.
-If this option is not present then the clouds render in the way that the user has chosen.
+If this option is not present then the blocks render in the way that mojang has chosen.

 #### Implementation Support